Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ConfigurationIntelliSense/readme.txt

 ﻿

    -------------------------------------------------------------------------
-     README file for JS Engine Switcher for .Net: IntelliSense 1.5.0 Beta 1
+        README file for JS Engine Switcher for .Net: IntelliSense 1.5.0

    -------------------------------------------------------------------------